Texas Change Agent Team

 Campus: The University Park Campus has about 11,000 students, and has the highest percentage of Asian students (12%) of the LSC campuses.

-Geoscience program: Dr. Benford is the only full-time geoscience faculty at the Lone Star College - University Park Campus and there are 6 adjuncts who teach 1 or 2 classes each.
+Geoscience program: Dr. Benford is one of two full-time geoscience faculty at the Lone Star College - University Park Campus and there are 6 adjuncts who teach 1 or 2 classes each.
 There is also one lab-science coordinator that is shared with the chemistry program.
 The geoscience program is part of the Math & Sciences Division which covers all of the natural sciences, mathematics and the social sciences.
-Within the Division, a department includes biology, chemistry, physics, astronomy, environmental science and geology and offers courses in Physical Geology, Historical Geology, Ocean Science, and Environmental Science.
+Within the Division, a department includes biology, chemistry, physics, astronomy, environmental science and geology and offers courses in Physical Geology, Historical Geology, Oceanography, and Environmental Science.
 GIS is taught at the CyFair campus.

 Most geoscience courses have a maximum of 32 students.
 These students take physical geology so that they can meet the science class requirement for their Associates degree.
 Those who take historical geology tend to be students who want to transfer to 4 year schools, and about 1/3 want to major in geology.

 Institutional demographic data is from IPEDS, the Integrated Postsecondary Education Data System, U.S. Department of Education, typically for the 2014-15 year as available.